bfreuden/kubernetes-cheat-sheet/README.md

 kubectl get nodes
 kubectl get nodes -o wide
 ```

+## ClusterIP and NodePort

+We will quite often see ``ClusterIP`` and ``NodePort`` in yaml files.
+Those are service types.

+A **ClusterIP** service is reachable only from inside the cluster (between pods).

+A **NodePort** service is reachable through any <NodeIP>:NodePort address **even if the pod is not on the node**.

+That's the magic the Kubernetes network: if there is a single nginx pod on node1, if you setup a NodePort service for it
+(let's say on port 9999) then you will be able to access your nginx with http://node1:9999, http://node2:9999 and http://node3:9999.

 ## Kubernetes Dashboard

 After a Kubespray install, the dashboard is installed: